firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-concat.md

 # ARRAY\_CONCAT
 **Alias:** `ARRAY_CAT`

-Combines one or more arrays that are passed as arguments.
+Combines one or more arrays that are passed as arguments into a single array.

 ## Syntax
 {: .no_toc}